 Following is a summary of recent noteworthy revisions to the guide.
 Additional updates may be made to future versions to keep pace with significant developments.

 BLG 1, An introduction to bankruptcy proceedings

-- BLG 1.2 was updated to discuss the new Subchapter V of Chapter 11 of the Bankruptcy Code.
+- BLG 1.2 was updated to discuss the enactment of the Bankruptcy Threshold Adjustment and Technical Corrections Act.

-BLG 2, Accounting and reporting prior to entering bankruptcy
+BLG 2, Accounting and reporting considerations prior to entering bankruptcy

 BLG 4, Emerging from bankruptcy

 - BLG 4.4.2 was enhanced to clarify the guidance around accounting for debt issuances in conjunction with a bankruptcy and to provide guidance on ASU 2021-08.

 - Example BLG 4-2 in BLG 4.4.4 was enhanced to discuss debt issued upon emergence.

 This publication has been prepared for general informational purposes, and does not constitute professional advice on facts and circumstances specific to any person or entity.
 You should not act upon the information contained in this publication without obtaining specific professional advice.
 No representation or warranty (express or implied) is given as to the accuracy or completeness of the information contained in this publication.
 The information contained in this publication was not intended or written to be used, and cannot be used, for purposes of avoiding penalties or sanctions imposed by any government or other regulatory body.
 PricewaterhouseCoopers LLP, its members, employees, and agents shall not be responsible for any loss sustained by any person or entity that relies on the information contained in this publication.
 Certain aspects of this publication may be superseded as new guidance or interpretations emerge.
 Financial statement preparers and other users of this publication are therefore cautioned to stay abreast of and carefully evaluate subsequent authoritative and interpretative guidance.